-On pay, despite a shift in the ‘pay year’ for teachers (which begins on 1 August), once again, there has been a failure to agree a pay settlement that can be implemented in time.
-We are hopeful that, having rejected a 3% offer in March of this year, we will be presented with a revised and improved offer for teachers early in the new term.
+On pay, despite a shift in the ‘pay year’ for teachers, which now begins on 1 August, once again there has been a failure to agree a pay settlement that can be implemented in time.
+Having rejected a 3% offer in March of this year, a revised and improved offer for teachers was eventually received (amounting to 4% for the 2025/26 pay year and 3.5% for the following year).

 Your feedback